-The Sword Casting Guy is coming to the farm!
+The Sword Casting Guy planned to come to the farm.
+Then, we found out we needed to close the farm.
+A very generous family closely connected with the farm offered their property for hosting this class, so the class will now take place in Spicewood.
 Have you always wanted to make a sword?
-Join us for this 5 hour class at Hills of Milk and Honey, where you'll choose a wooden blank cut into one of several Bronze Age patterns, then finish it with power tools.
+Join us for this 5 hour class where you'll choose a wooden blank cut into one of several Bronze Age patterns, then finish it with power tools.
 In the second half of class, you get your hands dirty making a sand cast of the wooden original, and then watch as we pour an exact copy of it in molten aluminum.
 You will take home your wooden blank as well as your new aluminum sword at the end of class!

 Registration Deadline: Friday, April 5, 2019 (These workshops usually sell out, so register soon!)